Bruck1701/CodingInterview/README.md

-# CodingInterview
+# Coding Interview
-Collection of codes for some technical interview questions from  Codility, LeetCode and Hackerrank
+Collection of codes for some technical interview questions from  Codility, LeetCode and Hackerrank.